jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 Here i have 4 versions of the mod to choose from.

-## If you want a version that has the halo 3 main menu use these!
+## If you want halo 3 main menu use these!

 ## H3ho4kmmm
 This mod is for Halo Online Eldewrito 0.7.1 with all H3 mainmenu & H3 campaign maps ported.-with 4k menu textures